pauloandresoares/english-interview/initial-interview-1.md

 - **Catch up**: Alcançar, atualizar-se.

 ## Conectors
-- **For example**: Por exemplo.
-  - "I like to keep up with industry trends.
-For example, I recently attended a tech conference."

 - **Because**: Porque.
 (As, since, due to)
   - "I focus on clear communication because it is crucial for team success."